France is trusting in the development of hydrogen as an energy source

 A third success story is from the city of Pau in southern France, which was the first city in the world to implement the hydrogen-powered BRT (Bus Rapid Transit) system.
 Under the name Fébus, eight hydrogen buses will be part of the city’s public transport network.

-Finally, at the end of 2019, the Burgundy region mobilised in favour of the massive deployment of hydrogen.
+At the end of 2019, the Burgundy region mobilised in favour of the massive deployment of hydrogen.
 On 15 November, the Governing Council adopted a hydrogen roadmap covering the period 2020-2030 with financial support of 90 million euros.
 These investments will be largely oriented towards the acquisition of hydrogen trains for the Auxerre – Migennes line and other projects in the areas of Dijon, Auxerre and Belfort.